 Not a huge black tea drinker myself, I decided to try it out and see if I felt a difference.

 My self report?
 I really did feel a little more alert.
 As a result I’ve started to drink black tea more often.

 A fairly obvious recommendation given that we’ve mentioned this already, but the less screen time you have, the better.
 For those of you feeling concerned about how to cut back in our hyper-connected world, there are a few things you can do immediately:

 - Decide on places or times that you will not use your phone, tablet, laptop, etc. Good examples include: at the table or while eating, in bed, or in your bedroom in general.

 - Download an app such as Minute, which tracks how much time you spend on your smartphone.
 Once you hit a certain point during the day (say 90 minutes), that’s it!
 No more for the day (except for emergencies, of course).

 Get enough sleep

-Sleep (as I’ve written about before) is crucial to your quality of life and general well-being; sleep deprivation is a factor in everything from low libido to high blood pressure.
+Sleep is crucial to your quality of life and general well-being; sleep deprivation is a factor in everything from low libido to high blood pressure.
 Your ability to pay attention is definitely not immune to taking a hit from too little sleep.